mcrumm/phoenix_profiler/README.md

 * `:request_sweep_interval` - How often to sweep the ETS table where the profiles are stored.
 Default is `24h` in milliseconds.

-### 3. Enable the profiler on your Endpoint config
+### 3. Enable your profiler on your Endpoint config

 PhoenixProfiler is disabled by default.
 In order to enable it, you must update your endpoint's `:dev` configuration to include the